 The world has changed and the churches have not, despite the foundations of American society undergoing changes as drastic as the Exodus was to the Jews -- and this has happened twice.
 In 1900, 33% Americans worked in agriculture, as of 1998, only 3% were.
-(This is why Sunday mass is at 11 AM; because it’s between milking times.)
+(This is why Sunday mass is held in the late morning; because it’s between milking times.)
 In 1956, most Americans were worked in manufacturing; as of 1998, only 13% were, while 60-70% of people worked in information-related jobs.

 Our culture is not merely different; it is discontinuously different.
 Modern culture is far different than the culture the Millennials were raised in -- which in turn was far different than the culture the Baby Boomers were raised in -- which in turn was far different than the culture the WWII Generation was raised in.
 No group has lived through such a rapidly-changing world.
 While Christians face far less persecution, the cultural changes are far greater and more daunting:

 - Teachers and pastors can be fact-checked in real-time.